Covidien Hernia Mesh Lawsuit

 • FDA Medical Device Recalls Database, Recall Z-1183-2023

-• SEC EDGAR Company Filings (Covidien entities)
+• SEC EDGAR Company Filings (Covidien and Medtronic entities)

 • PubMed: Molegraaf MJ, et al. Ann Surg.
 2017;266(6):939-945 (PMID: 28257318)